Micheal-Hany/data-cleaning/README.md

 | text_features        | bool    | False   | Enable TF-IDF text processing                     |
 | dimension_reduction  | bool    | False   | Enable PCA dimensionality reduction                |
 | n_jobs              | int     | -1      | CPU cores to use (-1 = all cores)                |

+## Configuration

+The `self.config` dictionary in the data cleaning script is a crucial component that allows users to customize the data cleaning process according to their specific needs.
+It is a flexible and powerful tool that enables the modification of various parameters to suit different datasets and requirements.
+By adjusting the values in the `self.config` dictionary, users can control how the data cleaning script handles missing values, outliers, data scaling, categorical features, text processing, dimensionality reduction, and parallel processing.

+Here are the parameters included in the `self.config` dictionary:

+- **missing_threshold**: Set to `0.7`, this parameter defines the threshold for missing values.
+If the proportion of missing values in a feature exceeds this threshold, that feature will be dropped.
+- **outlier_method**: Set to `'zscore'`, this specifies the method used for detecting outliers in the dataset.
+The Z-score method identifies outliers based on standard deviations from the mean.
+- **scale_data**: A boolean value set to `True`, indicating whether to scale the data before applying transformations.
+Scaling is essential for algorithms sensitive to the magnitude of features.
+- **max_categories**: Set to `20`, this parameter limits the maximum number of unique categories allowed in categorical features.
+Features with more unique categories will be handled differently to avoid high cardinality issues.
+- **text_features**: A boolean value set to `False`, indicating whether to treat features as text.
+If set to `True`, specific text processing methods will be applied.
+- **dimension_reduction**: A boolean value set to `False`, indicating whether to apply dimensionality reduction techniques to the dataset.
+If set to `True`, methods like PCA may be used to reduce the number of features.
+- **n_jobs**: Set to `-1`, this parameter specifies the number of jobs to run in parallel for processing.
+A value of `-1` means using all available processors.

+### Detailed Configuration Explanation

+The `self.config` dictionary is a key component of the data cleaning script, allowing users to customize the cleaning process to suit their specific needs.
+The dictionary contains several parameters that control various aspects of the cleaning process.

+#### Missing Value Handling

+The `missing_threshold` parameter determines the threshold for missing values in a feature.
+If the proportion of missing values in a feature exceeds this threshold, the feature will be dropped.
+This parameter is set to `0.7` by default, meaning that features with more than 70% missing values will be dropped.

+#### Outlier Detection

+The `outlier_method` parameter specifies the method used for detecting outliers in the dataset.
+The Z-score method is used by default, which identifies outliers based on standard deviations from the mean.

+#### Data Scaling

+The `scale_data` parameter is a boolean value that indicates whether to scale the data before applying transformations.
+Scaling is essential for algorithms sensitive to the magnitude of features.
+This parameter is set to `True` by default.

+#### Categorical Feature Handling

+The `max_categories` parameter limits the maximum number of unique categories allowed in categorical features.
+Features with more unique categories will be handled differently to avoid high cardinality issues.
+This parameter is set to `20` by default.

+#### Text Feature Handling

+The `text_features` parameter is a boolean value that indicates whether to treat features as text.
+If set to `True`, specific text processing methods will be applied.
+This parameter is set to `False` by default.

+#### Dimensionality Reduction

+The `dimension_reduction` parameter is a boolean value that indicates whether to apply dimensionality reduction techniques to the dataset.
+If set to `True`, methods like PCA may be used to reduce the number of features.
+This parameter is set to `False` by default.

+#### Parallel Processing

+The `n_jobs` parameter specifies the number of jobs to run in parallel for processing.
+A value of `-1` means using all available processors.
+This parameter is set to `-1` by default.

 ## Usage Examples 📝
 ### Custom Configuration